UweTrottmann/SeriesGuide-Extension-Example/README.md

    See the class documentation of [`SeriesGuideExtension`](https://seriesgui.de/api/reference/com/battlelancer/seriesguide/api/SeriesGuideExtension.html) for details and additional configuration, e.g. how to add a configuration activity.

+    **To support safer intents in Android 15 (SDK 35)** make sure to add the subscribe and update actions to the intent filter of the receiver.

     **When targeting Android 11 (SDK 30)** add `queries` tags to allow the extension to see the SeriesGuide app (learn about [package visiblity changes](https://developer.android.com/preview/privacy/package-visibility)):

     ```xml